meschbach/plaid/README.md

 * Service Discovery && Connection - Able to describe to services how to connect to peers on the network and perhaps in the data storage arena.
   * Activation - Services are booted and activated upon need.
 As a second phase activation based on versioned requirements.

-## Optimizations
-* `resources.ClientWatcher` does not propagate filters into the `resource.Controller` reactor, meaning all events are dispatched to all `ClientWatcher`s which exist within the system.
-Obviously does not scale but is functional for now.

 ## Refactoring
 * `resources/client.go` contains a lot of concerns.
 These should probably be broken out into the correct operations file.